toholdaquill/toholdaquill.github.io/95-theses-of-computer-security.md

 26. In the cyber domain, attack is cheap and defense expensive.

-27. You can prove something is insecure (by breaking something), but you can't prove something is secure.
+27. You can prove something is insecure (by breaking it), but you can't prove something is secure.

 28. Democracy exists when offensive military power rests in the hands of the people.
 (See: ancient Athens, 18th-century America.)